KYVENetwork/kyvejs/integrations/tendermint-bsync/README.md

 If it returns a valid block response you can continue with starting the actual KYVE protocol node and start participating in the validation and archival process.

+**TIP**: to save storage space you can start pruning blocks manually after they have been archived by the pool since after that they are not needed anymore.

 #### Step 2: Start kyve node

 The remaining installation of the KYVE protocol node is the same for every other protocol node.
-You can now follow the official docs starting from [here](https://docs.kyve.network/validators/protocol_nodes/installation)
+You can now follow the official docs starting from [here](https://docs.kyve.network/validators/protocol_nodes/requirements)